sjsone/vscode-neos-fusion-lsp/README.md

 ### Version 0.0.14
 #### ✨ `resource://` Goto Definition, Completion and Hover

-It currently only workes when it is a fusion string.
+It currently only works when it is a fusion string.
 When the file is an image it gets preview on hover

 ![resource:// capability](https://github.com/sjsone/vscode-neos-fusion-lsp/blob/main/images/resource_completion_and_hover.gif?raw=true)